S081 Labs

 Note that make grade runs all tests, including the ones for the assignments below.
 If you want to run the grade tests for one assignment, type:

-$ ./grade-lab-util sleep
+1 | ./grade-lab-util sleep |

 This will run the grade tests that match “sleep”.
 Or, you can type:

-$ make GRADEFLAGS=sleep grade
+1 | make GRADEFLAGS=sleep grade |

 pingpong (easy)

-Write a program that uses UNIX system calls to ‘’ping-pong’’ a byte between two processes over a pair of pipes, one for each direction.
-The parent should send a byte to the child; the child should print “: received ping”, where is its process ID, write the byte on the pipe to the parent, and exit; the parent should read the byte from the child, print “: received pong”, and exit.
-Your solution should be in the file user/pingpong.c.
+: received ping”, where is its process ID, write the byte on the pipe to the parent, and exit; the parent should read the byte from the child, print “ : received pong”, and exit.
+Your solution should be in the file user/pingpong.c

 Preparation

-• Use pipe to create a pipe.
+to create a pipe. - Use

-• Use fork to create a child.
+to create a child. - Use

-• Use getpid to find the process ID of the calling process.
+to find the process ID of the calling process. - Add the program to

 Presentation